cyberytti/DPPify/README.md

 **Possible ideas for contribution:**
 - Adding support for more output formats (e.g., `.docx`, `.txt`).
-- Creating more specialized prompt templates for different subjects.
 - Improving the visual styling of the generated PDFs.
-- Adding a feature to include answer keys.

 ---